allenlin113/interview-prep/system-design/README.md

 ## Notes

-- Constraints + Tradeoffs
+-   Constraints & Tradeoffs
 -   How do the decisions affect the end users
 -   Use generic names of components, instead of brand names
-- “I don’t know” ➡ “I don’t have hands on experience with ... but I have read about it.
-This is what I read.”
+-   "I don't know" ➡ "I don't have hands on experience with... but I have read about it.
+This is what I read."
 -   Do not check in on every decision.
 Check in on every milestone.
 -   "These are the things I can think of right now.
 If something else comes up, I will update this"

 ## Steps